 2007: CLOCC adds 4 new communities

 2009: CLOCC launches Healthy Teacher Network, empowering teachers in their efforts to create healthy school environments

-2010: A Policy Agenda spanning the next five years was created after a year-long participatory process with partners, External Advisory Board and Executive Committee members
+2010: CLOCC’s first Policy Agenda was created after a year-long participatory process with partners, External Advisory Board and Executive Committee members

 2010: Healthy Places is launched in cooperative agreement with CDC through the U.S. Department of Health and Human Services’ Communities Putting Prevention to Work initiative (CPPW).
 The program addressed sustainable policy, systems, and environmental changes to address obesity in Chicago by creating healthier environments where Chicagoans live, work, learn, and play